Quite a few years ago now, we spent a brilliant day with my cousin Ernie Murray at Banrock Station in the South Australian Riverland country.

 We saw black swans with cygnets, all sorts of native flowers and vegetation.
 It’s a beautiful spot, there’s so much to see when you open your eyes.
 Of course we had our own private tour guide, which always helps!

 These magnificent black swans were the proud parents of 3 cygnets.
 Their nest was a huge mound of weeds in a shallow lake.
 They lay eggs on top and sit on them, surrounded by the safety of water.
 Pretty clever.

 The wetland inlet and outlet were blocked by banks of soil.
 It was sobering to see the river level so far above the natural level.

 A stainless steel bar grid at the inlet lets the small fish in but keeps out the carp.
 It was originally built with horizontal bars, but it had to be changed to vertical bars.
 Apparently the fish refused to swim through sideways.
 Fussy fish!

 The outlet had a clever carp trap.
 Carp jump, so there was a section in the trap for the carp to jump into.
 Other fish push through a small opening and continue on their merry way.
 Very simple but ingenious.

 Ernie said somehow the fish know when the wetlands are being drained.
-As soon as the inlet is closed off, there is a mass exodus through the outlet.
+As soon as the inlet’s closed off, there’s a mass exodus through the outlet.
 After a couple of weeks the wetlands are devoid of fish.
 No one knows how the fish can sense this.

 The Murray River is renowned for big floods – none more so than the 1956 flood (in whitefella history anyway).
-The 1956 flood is at the top in this photo.
-It’s 8 metres from ground level.
+The 1956 flood is at the top in this photo, 8 metres from ground level.
 This flood would have spread hundreds of kilometres out from the river in such flat country.
-Hard to imagine so much water.
+It’s difficult to imagine so much water.

 The Silent Killer